JordanP7893/FlickrApp/README.md

 ### Protocols

 - **Testability:** The use of protocols makes the code more modular and easier to test.
-This is crucial for maintaining a high-quality codebase.
+This is important for maintaining a high-quality codebase.
 - **Xcode Previews:** Protocols also facilitate the use of Xcode previews, allowing for faster and more efficient UI development.